top of page

 IMG_0235_edited.jpg

 My educational journey began with a passion for the arts: trained as a professional dancer, and working with visual media (video and photography), I dedicated myself for over ten years to experimenting with embodied and aesthetic modes of creation.
 Entering the field of education in 2018, a newfound love for theory and research became an integral part of this journey.
 After graduating with an MSc in Educational Studies at the University of Glasgow (with Distinction), I was awarded a Graduate Teaching Studentship at Maynooth University in 2019, where I began my doctoral work exploring the educational significance of death in the context of a rapidly and unevenly changing planet.
-To this day, my intellectual pursuits continue to navigate the intersections of philosophy of education, critical posthumanism, queer death studies, environmental humanities, art and aesthetics.
-Recently, I have been appointed as the project coordinator for Dance Against Violence, a Montreal-based sociocultural project, where I am able to apply and further explore these interdisciplinary interests in the context of social justice and embodied practices.
+I recently defended my PhD, a milestone that deepened my engagement with questions at the intersection of philosophy of education, critical posthumanism, queer death studies, environmental humanities, art, and aesthetics.

 Photo credit: Julien Herger